blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 >wifi add ssid password
 # Add another WiFi network
 >wifi add ssid2 password2
 # Turn WiFi OFF.
-Note: Blynk.Edgent will try to reconnect using Cellular
+Note: Blynk.Edgent will try to reconnect using the Cellular
 >wifi off
 # Turn WiFi ON
 >wifi on
 # Turn Cellular OFF.
-Note: Blynk.Edgent will try to reconnect using WiFi
+Note: Blynk.Edgent will try to reconnect using the WiFi
 # cell off
 ```